robertmaxwilliams/max-website/blog/2019-1-6-Spring-ML-Week-1.md

 disappointed when no neuron lit up for higher level shapes.
 There was no triangle neuron, or apple neuron.
 The speaker claimed it was due to the exponential growth of the amount of hardware needed, since having a plane of these neurons is increasingly spatially expensive as you have more shapes to map.
-Convnets seems to be an excellent model for the reductionable parts of the brain, but our models for the rest of the brain, where concepts exist in the lines between millions of neurons and patterns loop back around and stimulate themselves, is completely lacking.
+Convnets seems to be an excellent model for the reductionable (can be understood in a reductionist way) parts of the brain, but our models for the rest of the brain, where concepts exist in the lines between millions of neurons and patterns loop back around and stimulate themselves, is completely lacking.

 Curiosity driven AI have been attempted before.
 I remember a video of a robotic arm playing with blocks.